torchlard/Notes/OS.md

 2. pages allocated to suer process no need contiguous physical memory certain hardware device interact directly with physical memory need contiguous page

+### buddy system
+memory using power-of-2 allocator
+256kB -> 128+128 -> (64+64) + (64+64) -> (32+32) + ...
+adv: adjacent buddies combined to form larger segments quickly -- coalescing

+### slab allocation
+slab: one/more physically contiguous pages
+cache: >= 1 slabs
+objects: instantiation of kernel data structure the cache represents

+all objects in cache marked as free -> need new obj for kernel data structure -> assign free obj from cache
+adv:
+  1. no waste due to fragmentation
+  2. memory requests satisfied quickly. ok for frequent allocate & deallocate (obj created in advance) in linux, SLUB allocator replace SLAB move metadata from slab to page structure the kernel use for each page remove per-CPU queue that SLAB allocator maintains for objects in each cache

+## consideration
+prepaging: prevent high level of initial paging, bring into memory at one time all page that will be needed page size: medium
+TLB Reach
+IO interlock: prevent low priority IO to be replaced by high priority IO

+# mass storage device
+## magnetic disk
+disk head files on microns level thin cushion of air head crash: head damage magnetic surface, though disk platter coated with thin protective layer

+seek time: time to move disk arm to desired cyliner rotational latency: time for desired sector to rotate to disk head

+IO bus: ATA, SATA, eSATA, USB, fibre channel
+controller: special electronic processor controlling data transfer on bus host controller: controller at computer end of bus disk controller: built into each disk drive, have built in cache

+disk IO command: computer place command to host controller (using memory-mapped IO port), host then send command via message to disk controller, disk controller operate disk driveto carry out command

+## SSD
+faster because no seek time/latency no moving parts

+## disk structure
+addressed as 1D array of logical blocks (usually size 512 B) eg. sector 0 = first sector of first track on outermost cylinder

+difficult to convert logical block -> disk address
+1. hide defective sectors by substituting spare sectors from elsewhere on disk
+2. number of sectors per track not constant

+constant linear velocity: density of bits per track